 The imaginaries of Leadership

-A warrior?
+Warrior?
 Paternalistic?
 Creative?
 Powerful?
 Sensitive?
 Intuitive?
-Orchestral conductor?
+Conductor?
 Charismatic?
-What were the imaginations of leadership in the past?
+What were the prevailing perceptions of leadership in the past?
 What are they today?
-What are the prospects and levers for influencing these imaginations?
-For our association, whose mission is to help preserve our humanity in the 21st century, this research program is an obvious choice.
-It has become urgent and necessary to map, question and help renew the imaginary world of leadership, in order to promote a model of desirable leadership, inspired by life and driven by the heart, a creator of economic activities that are genuinely useful to the world.
+What perspectives and levers can influence these perceptions?
+For our association, whose mission is to contribute to preserving our humanity in the 21st century, this research program is essential.
+It is becoming urgent, necessary, to map, question, and contribute to renewing the perceptions of leadership in order to promote a desirable model of leadership, inspired by life and driven by the heart, creating economic activities that are truly beneficial to the world.

 Research objectives

-In June 2022, we commissioned the sociology firm Eranos to carry out a research programme on “imaginary leadership” with the following objectives:
+In June 2022, we commissioned the sociology firm Eranos to conduct a research program on “the imaginaries of leadership” with the following objectives:

-• yesterday, through a historical approach to the forms of expression of Western leadership ;
+• from yesterday, through a historical approach to the forms of expression of Western leadership;

-• of today, with young people in France, to understand what they see as a good leader or a desirable leader, what skills and competencies are in demand, and where their imaginations are ‘created’;
+• of today, with French youth in order to understand what a good leader or a desirable leader would be for them, what skills/abilities are favored, and where their imaginaries are “made”;

-• of tomorrow, to put them back into context for the world to come (particularly with regard to the perception of global risks by young people in France).
+• of tomorrow, to recontextualize them in the world to come (particularly with regard to the perception of global risks by French youth).

 The three stages of the project

-• Young people mainly perceive global ecological risks, and less so social and geostrategic risks.
-The exploratory samples are much more sensitive to global risks than the representative panel of French young people.
+• Young people are primarily aware of global environmental risks, and less so of social and geostrategic risks.
+Exploratory samples are much more sensitive to global risks than the representative panel of French youth.

-• The risks of technological drift are less perceived overall.
-That said, young people do not have an idealised vision of digital technology.
-In the exploratory surveys, many risks associated with the development of artificial intelligence systems were identified.
+• The risks of technological misuse are generally less perceived than other risks.
+That said, young people do not have an idealized view of digital technology.
+Exploratory surveys have identified numerous risks associated with the development of artificial intelligence systems.

-• In the French exploratory sample, respondents expressed doubts about the ability of their training to respond usefully to global risks.
+• In the French-speaking exploratory sample, respondents expressed doubt about the ability of their training to respond effectively to global risks.

-• So, when it comes to identifying personalities who represent their ideal leader in the world of politics, music, sport, TV series/cinema or voluntary organisations, no single figure stands out.
+• Thus, when it comes to identifying personalities representing their ideal leader in the world of politics, music, sports, series/cinema or the associative sector, no figure stands out.

-• In addition to the family circle, social networks in the business sector are becoming increasingly influential in shaping people’s imaginations.
+• In addition to the family circle, social networks in the business sector are gaining influence in shaping perceptions.

-• The persona of the “small entrepreneur” seems more desirable and closer to the values of young French people than that of the top executive.
+• The figure of the “small entrepreneur” seems more desirable and closer to the values of French youth than that of the great leader.

-• Young French people identify certain great leaders as counter-models and explicitly state the reasons for their rejection.
+• Young French people identify certain major leaders as negative role models and explicitly state the reasons for their rejection.

-• The report on the history of leadership theories (phase 1 of the study) identified two main leadership regimes: one that is highly individual and embodied, and the other with a stronger relational component.
+• The report on the history of leadership theories (phase 1 of the study) identified two major leadership regimes: one very individual and embodied, and the other with a stronger relational component.

-• There is an intensification of expectations relating to each of these two regimes: young people expect a leader to reconcile both vision and interpersonal skills.
+• There is an intensification of expectations relating to each of these two regimes: young people expect a leader to reconcile both vision and relational skills.

-• When we ask young people to rate the skills expected of a leader, those of Heart Leadership (in particular empathy and courage, and to a lesser extent intuition) come out strongly in both the representative sample of French young people and the French exploratory sample.
+• When young people are asked to rate the expected skills of a leader, those of Heart Leadership (in particular empathy and courage, and to a lesser extent intuition) stand out strongly whether in the representative sample of French youth or for the exploratory Francophone sample.

 Download